 The effect a hard inquiry or a hard pull has on your credit score depends on your unique credit history.
 For many people, a hard credit inquiry affects your credit score by 5 points or less.
 Here’s what matters.
 If you have little to no credit or few accounts on your credit report, hard inquiries will have a much greater impact than someone who has an established credit history.

-Having multiple hard inquiries on your credit makes you a risk for lenders.
+Having multiple hard inquiries on your credit makes you risk for lenders.
 That means lenders are less likely to approve you for a loan.
 If you have 6 or more hard inquiries on your credit, you could be at high risk for filing for bankruptcy.
-Hard credit inquiries are what lenders use to assess your financial risk before giving you a loan, but it does not play as much as a major role in defining your credit score like late payments and overall debt does.
+Hard credit inquiries are what lenders use to assess your financial risk before giving you a loan, but it does not play as much as a major role in defining your credit score as late payments and overall debt does.

 What Is a Soft Inquiry?

 A soft credit inquiry occurs when you or a company is checking your credit, often in the form of a background check.
 A soft inquiry could also be a mortgage lender pre-approving you for a loan.
 Did you know soft credit inquiries on your credit can occur without your knowledge and permission?
 Unlike hard inquiries on your credit, soft inquiries do not affect your credit score in any way.
 Common soft inquiries include

 If you’re getting a loan without a credit check, you still need to know the difference between hard and soft credit inquiry.
 Having little to no credit can be an issue in different situations, but getting a loan is not one of them.
 Yes!
 You can get a loan with no credit check.